 Hirsh Gardner

-In 2002, Hirsh released his first solo album Wasteland For Broken Hearts on GB Music in the USA, Marquee Avalon in Japan and MTM in Europe.
-The music was well received worldwide.
-In 2014, New England reformed with all the original members.
-In April 2015, they released their first new music in decades: a single titled “I Know There’s Something Here” b/w a re-recording of “Conversation,” a song taken from their second album Explorer Suite.
-In 2017, the band has just returned from a hugely successful Japanese tour and Hirsh is about to release My Brain Needs A Holiday, his second solo CD.
+In 2002, Gardner recorded his first solo album, Wasteland for Broken Hearts, on GB Music in the US, Marquee Avalon in Japan and MTM in Europe.
+In 2014, New England reformed and in 2015 they cut their first single in decades, “I Know There’s Something Here” b/w a re-recording of “Conversation,” a song taken from Explorer Suite.
+In 2017, the band played several shows in Japan and Gardner was working on his second solo outing, My Brain Needs A Holiday.

 (by A.J.
 Wachtel)